mrkkrp/cyphejor/README.md

 (require 'cyphejor)
 ```

-It's available via MELPA, so you can just <kbd>M-x package-install RET
-cyphejor RET</kbd>.

 ## Usage

-First you need to set value of the variable `cyphejor-rules`.
-This variable
+First, you need to set the value of the variable `cyphejor-rules`.
+This
-contains rules that the package uses to generate new names for major modes
+variable contains rules that are used to generate new names for major modes
-from their symbol names (values of `major-mode` variable).
+from their symbol names, that is, values of the `major-mode` variable.

-Value of `cyphejor-rules` should be a list.
-Every element of the list should
+`cyphejor-rules` should be a list.
+Every element of the list should have the
-have the following form:
+following form:

 ```emacs-lisp
 (string replacement &rest parameters)
 ```

-where `string` is a “word” in major mode symbol name, `replacement` is
+where `string` is a word in the major mode's symbol name, `replacement` is a
-another string to be used instead, `parameters` is a list that may be empty
+string to be used instead of that word, `parameters` is a list that may
-but may have the following keywords in it as well:
+contain the following keywords:

-* `:prefix`—put it in the beginning of result string
+* `:prefix`—put the component at the beginning of the resulting string
-* `:postfix`—put it in the end of result string
+* `:postfix`—put the component at the end of resulting string

-Apart from elements of the form described above the following keywords are
-allowed (they influence the algorithm in general):
+The following keywords influence the algorithm in general:

-* `:downcase`—replace words that are not specified explicitly with their
+* `:downcase`—replace words that are not matched explicitly with their first
-  first letter downcased
+  letter downcased

-* `:upcase`—replace words that are not specified explicitly with their first
+* `:upcase`—replace words that are not matched explicitly with their first
   letter upcased

 If nothing is specified, a word will be used unchanged, separated from other